annhal/test1/README.md

 ## Connect with R
 - You can connect R with Git but it's a figuring out process (which we don't do in class).
 - Maybe I need to reinstall R for this?

+## Some notes
+- Use git status in abundance.
+- Are there temp files you don't want to track, add to gitignore